zChenghao/pull-scroller-react/README.md

 States: { beforePullUp: boolean; isPullingUp: boolean; isPullUpError: boolean; }

   + `finish`: it can receive a configuration object `{delay?: number; error?: boolean; immediately?: boolean;}`
-    + delay: the delay of finishing pull-up,default: 300ms
+    + delay: the delay of finishing pull-up,default: 300ms.

-    + error: set the value of `isPullUpError` provided by `PullScroller`,default value is `false`.It indicates whether there is an error in the pull-up action.
+    + error: set the value of `isPullUpError` provided by `PullScroller`, default value is `false`.
+    It indicates whether there is an error in the pull-up action.
 You can use the `isPullUpError` to control your pull-up component to display the error status.

-    + immediately: whether to end the pull-up action immediately，If true，pull-up action will finish immediately after `pullUpHandler` is complete.The priority is higher than `delay`.Default value is false.
+    + immediately: whether to end the pull-up action immediately，If true, pull-up action will finish immediately after `pullUpHandler` is complete.The priority is higher than `delay`.
+Default value is `false`.

   + There are two ways to pass the configuration to `finish()`:
     When pullUpHandler is an asynchronous function.